j-stach/nixberry-pi5/README.md

 ```
 sudo perl install.pl -fmh --swap=1 /dev/mmcblk0
 ```
 This command installs NixOS to `mmcblk0`, sets a reduced (1GB) swap partition, and configures Nix to include flakes, Home Manager, and Hyprland.
-This would fit comfortably on an 8GB memory card.
+This would fit comfortably on a 16GB+ memory card.

 #### Install now:
 ```